When the first Roomba was introduced, it was an inefficient robot that required a lot of babysitting.

 - Slower Spinning Side Brush: Another improvement that enables the S9 to clean better is the side brush that spins at a slower pace.
-The fast-spinning and stiff bristles side brush on the I7 and earlier models tend to create a bigger mess.
+The fast-spinning side brush on the I7 and earlier models tend to scatter debris more.

-- 30% Wider Extractors: Having the wider extractors allows this robot to cover more ground and better at avoiding tangles when cleaning hair.
+- 30% Wider Extractors: Having the wider extractors allows this robot to cover more ground and avoiding tangles when cleaning hair (pet or human).

-- Better on Hard Floors: The strong airflow on low power and better-designed side brush give the S9 the edge on hard floor cleaning.
+- Better on Hard Floors: The strong airflow on low power and the better-designed side brush give the S9 excellent performance on hard floors.

-- Will Deep Clean on Carpet Better: This model is one of a handheld of robotic vacuums that can pick up more than 90% of sand on medium-pile carpet.
+- Will Deep Clean on Carpet Better: This model is one of a select few robotic vacuums that can pick up more than 90% of sand on medium-pile carpets.

 - Insanely Expensive: To give you some perspective on how expensive this robot is.
 It costs more than three high-end Dyson upright vacuums!
 That’s crazy!

-- Complaints about Software Issues: There were complaints about buggy software that affected how it navigates (e.g., gets stuck or lost).
+- Complaints about Software Issues: There are complaints about buggy software that affects its navigation (e.g., gets stuck or lost).